ThinkInvis/RoR2-TILER2/README.md

 Contains a bunch of different utilities for my other mods, mostly having to do with items.

+Currently deprecated, and split or migrated into other mods as necessary.

 ## Installation

 Release builds are published to Thunderstore: https://thunderstore.io/package/ThinkInvis/TILER2/